Examples¶

 T-misfit planes.

-From Eq 5, and the uncertainties given in the legends of the left and right panels, the solution to the inverse
+From Eq 5, the solution to the inverse

 Fig. 10 Phase diagram section computed for the best central model bulk composition obtained by the VC1_bulk inversion (